 The tool automatically selects a comparison key if:

-To learn more, see What’s a comparison key?
+To learn more, refer to What is a comparison key?

 If Data Compare for SQL Server is unable to identify a suitable comparison key for a table or view, a corresponding warning will be displayed.